jasp-stats/jasp-desktop/Resources/Help/analyses/ancovabayesian.md

 - Posterior Samples: It is possible to set the he number of Markov Chain Monte Carlo samples, used to approximate the posterior distribution and error %.
     - Auto: If this option is selected, 10000 samples will be used.
 This option is selected by default.
     - Manual: If this option is selected, the number of samples can be specified manually.
 When selecting this option a sample size of 1000 is used by default.
+- Repeatability
+  - Set seed: Value used to set the random number generator for exact reproducibility.

 ### Output
 ---
 #### Bayesian ANCOVA